 These Bacon Wrapped Jalapeno Poppers are baked, making them healthier and easier to make.
 They're sure to the a huge hit at any party you bring them to.

-Do you have a go to party snack?
-These Bacon Wrapped Jalapeno Poppers are my latest one.
+Do you have a go-to party snack?
+Snacks that you either bring to potlucks or make when you're having people over?
+These Bacon Wrapped Jalapeno Poppers are my latest favorite.

 I discovered them this past summer when my garden was over run with jalapeno peppers and I was looking for recipes that would use mass quantities of them at once.
-Hubby and I fell in love with them instantly, and I have made them several times since.
+Mr. Dreamboat and I fell in love with them instantly, and I have made them several times since.

-These spicy morsels of cheesy goodness take only 4 ingredients to make, and unlike jalapeno poppers, they are baked.
-No frying needed.
+These spicy morsels of cheesy goodness take only 4 ingredients to make, and unlike most jalapeno poppers, they are baked.
+No frying is needed.

-However, they're a little tedious and time consuming to make.
-After cutting and removing ribs and seeds of the jalapenos, spooning the cheese mixture into each jalapeno halve and wrapping each one with bacon, quite a lot of time will have passed.
+However, they're a little tedious and time-consuming to make.
+After cutting and removing the ribs and seeds of the jalapenos, spooning the cheese mixture into each jalapeno half, and wrapping each one with bacon, quite a lot of time will have passed.

 The good news is that they're totally worth it (I would NOT have gone through all this work so many times if they weren't)!